AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 }
 ```

-**Important Note:** As of Xcode 13 Beta 4 (and this is an issue that has existed since Beta 1), there is a bug that causes your code to deadlock when entering an actor twice from the same `Task` via `async let`.
+**Important Note:** As of Xcode 13 Beta 4 (and all the way down to Beta 3), there is a bug that causes your code to deadlock when entering an actor twice from the same `Task` via `async let`.
 Apple is aware of this issue, and it will hopefully be fixed in a later beta.
-The implications of this bug is that the workaround is to use `Task.detached` instead of just `Task` when using more than one `async let` binding at the same time.
+Until this bug is fixed, the workaround is to use `Task.detached` instead of just `Task` when using more than one `async let` binding at the same time.
 By the time a later Beta comes out, the GM, or the final release comes out, the bug may be fixed.
 Please keep that in mind as ultimately, normal `Task`s and `Task.detached` calls have different uses.

 We are entering the actor via two different `async let` calls.
 The first call (`downloadedImage`) will enter the actor and it will execute until it finds the `await` call on `downloadImages`.
 It will suspend, and the second call, `sameDownloadedImage` will begin executing.
 Note that `downloadedImage` reached the await, and since it suspended, it hasn't had any time to download the image yet.
 And because the image is not in the cache, `sameDownloadedImage` will also download the image instead of retrieving it from memory.
 If you are *really unlucky*, the server may have updated the image behind the same URL, so `downloadedImage` and `sameDownloadedImage` may download different things!